publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch88/schVII/m__us_usc_t7_s5925c.md

     (c) __Report__

-    Not later than 180 days after the date of enactment of this subsection, the Secretary shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a report that—
+    Not later than 180 days after the date of enactment of this subsection and annually thereafter, the Secretary shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a report that—

-        (1) describes the progress that has been made in implementing this section; and
+        (1) describes the progress that has been made in implementing this section;

+        (2) describes how data collection agencies (such as the Agricultural Marketing Service and the National Agricultural Statistics Service) are coordinating with data user agencies (such as the Risk Management Agency) to ensure that data collected under this section can be used by data user agencies, including by the Risk Management Agency to offer price elections for all organic crops; and

-        (2) identifies any additional production and marketing data needs.
+        (3) identifies any additional production and marketing data needs.

     (d) __Funding__